 I am still learning, and I am enthusiastic!
-I love working with people, and I enjoy the topics I am offering to tutor on.
+I love working with people, and I enjoy the topics I am offering to tutor in.
 Enthusiasm in a teacher is something I have found important in my own learning.
 In college as well as high school, I have always felt the most engaged in classes with teachers who are passionate about their lessons.
 Bringing energy and excitement is important to hold attention.

 I am also looking to learn through this experience.
 I want to adapt to the student's learning style.
 Being able to share knowledge and help others is such a special gift.
 I would like to give back what I can.

 Similar to the answer I gave above, I would have to say: I enjoy the student/tutor relationship.
 We would both be learning from one another and benefitting from the experience.

 Another alluring aspect of tutoring is the creativity involved.
 It is critical that each lesson is stimulating and thought-provoking.
 In order to pull this off, a tutor needs to be creative.
 I love brainstorming new ways to teach lessons.